GaillardQ/starterkit-nodejs/README.md

 ## TODO

+- Set connexion process
+- Set Swagger for API documentation
+- Add logging
+- Set emailing system (SendInBlue and Gmail)
-- Set connection for PostgreSQL
+- Set connection for MySQL

 - Set connection for MariaDB
 - Set connection for MongoDB
 - See to available GraphQL usage
-- Set connexion process
-- Set emailing system (SendInBlue and Gmail)
-- Set Swagger for API documentation